gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

   * Differences between the two domains:
     * In CV both the pre-training and fine-tuning are supervised learning (classification).
     * However, in NLP the pre-training is usually unsupervised or self-supervised learning (next word prediction, or missing word prediction) while the fine-tuning is supervised (downstream task’s objective).
-Fine-tuning in CV usually affects an additional linear layer at the top of the backbone model (?).
+Fine-tuning in CV typically affects an additional linear layer at the top of the backbone model (?).
 In NLP, fine-tuning extends for the entire network.

 <ins>NLP techniques adopted in CV</ins>:
 * **Unsupervised / Self-Supervised Learning**: